kawalpreet-kour/sonarqube-DR/README.md

 ## FAQs

-1. **What is SonarQube Disaster Recovery?**
-   - Disaster Recovery (DR) is the process of backing up and restoring SonarQube data, configuration, and plugins to ensure continuity after failures.

-2. **What should be backed up?**
+1. **What should be backed up?**
    - Important items include `conf/`, `data/`, `extensions/plugins/`, custom scripts, and the database dump.

-3. **Can DR be automated?**
+2. **Can DR be automated?**
    - Yes, using scripts or Infrastructure as Code (IaC) tools like Ansible or Terraform.

+3. **How often should backups be taken?**
+   - Backups should be taken nightly or after any critical changes to ensure data can be restored quickly.

 ---